mecastilloc/burger/README.md

 **_Commit 6_**

-test.html added to tes de final app's view to be replicated on handelbars views.
+test.html added to tes de final app's view to be replicated on Handelbars views.
 CSS file completed for styling.

 **_Commit 5_**